-- . with respect to - (1) the existing supply of any product or utility, or - 93 - (2) the supply of any existing service which is material to the continuing operation of our or ICI's business after closing, we or ICI may, if we fail to agree on the relevant terms before January 1, 2000, refer the matter for dispute resolution.
+- . with respect to - (1) the existing supply of any product or utility, or we or ICI may, if we fail to agree on the relevant terms before January 1, 2000, refer the matter for dispute resolution.
 Until resolution, the provider of products, utilities or services will provide the relevant product, utility or service until June 30, 2001, with the option to terminate with twelve months' notice at any time after closing.
-A further twelve month extension is possible in limited circumstances; and

-. with respect to all other existing provisions of product, utilities and services, we or ICI may, if we fail to agree on the relevant terms before October 1, 1999, refer the matter for dispute resolution.
+A further twelve month extension is possible in limited circumstances; and services, we or ICI may, if we fail to agree on the relevant terms before October 1, 1999, refer the matter for dispute resolution.
 Until resolution, the provider of products, utilities or services will provide the relevant product, utility or service until June 30, 2000, with the option to terminate with three months' notice at any time after closing.
 A further six month extension is possible in limited circumstances.